hyeonjijung1/Past_Project/README.md

 An interactive hardware-based game designed using Verilog, featuring audio, a VGA display, and user-friendly controls.

 <img src="https://github.com/hyeonjijung1/Past_Project/blob/main/IMG_9424%202.jpg" alt="Project Image" width="500">
-  *Figure: Picture of the final project in use.*
+  *Figure 1.
+Picture of the final project in use.*

 ---